MarcinWeb/weather/README.md

 ### Running deploy on firebase hosting

-Run `ng deploy` it will build prod and run deploy on firebase
+Run `npm run deploy` it will build prod and run deploy on firebase

 ### Further help